-In which John Green teaches you about the early days of the Civil Rights movement.
-By way of providing context for this, John also talks a bit about wider America in the 1950s.
+This video teaches you about the early days of the Civil Rights movement.
+By way of providing context for this, this video also talks a bit about wider America in the 1950s.
 The 1950s are a deeply nostalgic period for many Americans, but there is more than a little idealizing going on here.
 The 1950s were a time of economic expansion, new technologies, and a growing middle class.
 America was becoming a suburban nation thanks to cookie-cutter housing developments like the Levittowns.
 While the white working class saw their wages and status improve, the proverbial rising tide wasn’t lifting all proverbial ships.
 A lot of people were excluded from the prosperity of the 1950s.
 Segregation in housing and education made for some serious inequality for African Americans.
 As a result, the Civil Rights movement was born.
-John will talk about the early careers of Martin Luther King, Thurgood Marshall, Rosa Parks, and even Earl Warren.
-He’ll teach you about Brown v Board of Education, and the lesser known Mendez vs Westminster, the Montgomery Bus Boycott, and all kinds of other stuff.
+The video will talk about the early careers of Martin Luther King, Thurgood Marshall, Rosa Parks, and even Earl Warren.
+You will learn about Brown v Board of Education, and the lesser known Mendez vs Westminster, the Montgomery Bus Boycott, and all kinds of other stuff.